ST. MARY’S COMMITMENT TO ACADEMIC EXCELLENCE

-Dropping/Adding Courses: Students may request to drop a class during the first two weeks of each semester.
-The course change form must be completed prior to that deadline.
+Dropping/Adding Courses: Students may request to drop a class during the first five (5) days of each semester.
+The course change form must be completed and signed prior to that deadline.
 The student is responsible for all of the work that was previously assigned in the new course.
-Dropping a course after the deadline will result in a Withdraw/Fail.
-Students requesting to add a course will be placed on a first come, first served basis so long as space allows.
+Dropping a course after the deadline will result in a Withdraw/Fail on the student transcript.
+Students requesting to add a course will be placed on a first come, first served basis as classroom space allows.

-Each student (9 –12) earns Principal’s Honor Roll - recognition through the academic year if he/she earns a weighted semester GPA of 3.5 to 3.7499.
-Students will receive a certificate from the principal and acknowledgement at our Academic Awards Assembly.
+Each student (9 –12) can earn the Principal’s Honor Roll award if he/she earns a weighted semester GPA of 3.5 to 3.7499.
+Students will receive a certificate from the principal and acknowledgement at our semester Academic Awards Assembly.

 Upon graduation, students will be recognized for their academic achievements using set criteria.
 Using their cumulative weighted GPAs, students may receive the following honors: